 Thom Filicia has a talent for designing chic spaces that are simple but always have a little unexpected flair.
 This mantel sums it up perfectly.
 The decor is minimal, yet the form and function are striking.
 The antlers over the mantel contrast beautifully with all of the straight lines around them, and the large pieces of art on either side widen the focal point, making it seem much wider than it really is.

 Sophisticated Mantel Styling

 Anyone with a sophisticated decorating palette will appreciate this mantel decor from Robert Brown at the Southeastern Designer Showhouse.
-Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with large-scale (but light) floral display.
-A black framed mirror opens up the space, reflecting light and making the space appear larger.
+Building on a neutral foundation, the display makes use of graphic black and white images and a grey vase with a large-scale (but light) floral display.
+A black-framed mirror opens up the space, reflecting light and making the space appear larger.
 The result is pure elegance.

 07 of 21